 The Long Term Conditions Programme aims to increase digital support available to people living with long term health conditions in Edinburgh:

-- We will support the spread and adoption at scale of proven digital technologies within services and support local service change and redesign as part of pathways of care.
+- we will support the spread and adoption at scale of proven digital technologies within services and support local service change and redesign as part of pathways of care.

-- In partnership with Edinburgh’s Assistive Technology Enabled Care (ATEC24) Hub we will develop the use of telecommunications and virtual technology to deliver health care outside of traditional health-care facilities.
+- in partnership with Edinburgh’s Assistive Technology Enabled Care (ATEC24) Hub we will develop the use of telecommunications and virtual technology to deliver health care outside of traditional healthcare facilities.

 You can find out more about how to use and access assistive technology in your home, visit our ATEC24 page.